williamxyshi/WizAutoChess/README.md

 Client side, game data is pulled from web server located at https://github.com/williamxyshi/WizAutoChess-Web-Server.

-Still a work in progress, current focus is: Auto battle algorithm
+Still a work in progress, current focus is: realtime user data processing on the flask server